Deciding on a wood for a desk is often the hardest part of the project.

 - Random orbit or pad sander

 - Iron (seriously) if you want to install edge banding.
-This simply heats up and adheres with a household iron.
+This heats up and adheres to a household iron.

 Supplies to Consider